-If you’re looking for a strong all-round option in online banking, Capital One 360 is a particularly good choice.
+Capital One 360 is a particularly good choice if you’re looking for a strong all-round option in online banking.
 In fact, it’s The Simple Dollar’s pick for the best free checking account.
 This online arm of Capital One should appeal to anyone who wants to dip their toes into online banking with a convenient, trusted service that boasts several physical locations and a nationwide ATM network.

 - No hidden fees or minimums as you earn interest on your everyday money